SillyDev2026/Bnum5/README.md

 ## Core API

-The lowercase API remains unchanged and is still the preferred form when your values are already canonical Bnums:
+When values are already canonical Bnums, use the lowercase layer:

 ```lua
 local coins = Bnum.fromNumber(1000)